rtuhpc/HPC-example-ANSYS/README.md

 This repository provides a practical example of a **coupled CFD-Structural analysis workflow** for rotating systems (e.g., propellers) using **ANSYS Fluent** and **HPC cluster** resources.

-The primary goal of this example is to demonstrate how to:
+The primary goal of this example is to demonstrate:
-* *Leverage HPC Power:* Transition from time-consuming local simulations to high-performance parallel computing using **PBS** scheduling.
+* Transition from time-consuming local simulations to high-performance parallel computing using **PBS** scheduling.
-* *Automate Workflows:* Use Fluent **journal files** (.journal) and shell scripts (.sh) to run simulations in batch mode without a graphical interface.
+* How to use Fluent **journal files** (.journal) and shell scripts (.sh) to run simulations in batch mode without a graphical interface.
-* *Perform Multi-Physics Analysis:* Export high-fidelity pressure distributions from CFD simulations to perform downstream *Structural Analysis* (deformation and stress) on a local workstation.

 # Table of contents